AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

   * **[!UICONTROL Enable Enhanced CPC]** (disabled by default): This is the same as using the "[!UICONTROL Enhanced CPC]" option.

-* *[!UICONTROL Maximize Clicks]:* (Search, display, and shopping campaigns) The ad network &mdash; not Search, Social, & Commerce &mdash; optimizes bids in order to maximize clicks.
+* *[!UICONTROL Maximize Clicks]:* (Search, display, and shopping campaigns) The ad network &mdash; not Search, Social, & Commerce &mdash; optimizes bids to maximize clicks.
 Optionally, enter a **[!UICONTROL Max CPC]** (cost per click) to ensure that the ad network doesn't pay more than a specific amount for each click. **Caution:** When you add a campaign with this strategy to a portfolio, bids are driven by click weight, not by the portfolio objective.

-* *[!UICONTROL Maximize Conversion Value]:* (Search, performance max, and smart shopping campaigns) The ad network &mdash; not Search, Social, & Commerce  &mdash;optimizes bids in order to maximize conversion value.
+* *[!UICONTROL Maximize Conversion Value]:* (Search, performance max, and smart shopping campaigns) The ad network &mdash; not Search, Social, & Commerce  &mdash;optimizes bids to maximize conversion value.
 Optionally enter a **[!UICONTROL Target Return on Ad Spend]** (ROAS) as a percentage. **Note:** Use this option for campaigns in hybrid portfolios but not standard portfolios.

-* *[!UICONTROL Maximize Conversions]:* (Search, display, and performance max campaigns) The ad network &mdash; not Search, Social, & Commerce &mdash; optimizes bids in order to maximize conversions.
+* *[!UICONTROL Maximize Conversions]:* (Search, display, and performance max campaigns) The ad network &mdash; not Search, Social, & Commerce &mdash; optimizes bids to maximize conversions.
 Optionally enter a **[!UICONTROL Target CPA]** (cost per acquisition). **Note:** Use this option for campaigns in hybrid portfolios but not standard portfolios.

 * *[!UICONTROL Target CPA]:* (Display campaigns; existing search campaigns) The ad network &mdash; not Search, Social, & Commerce &mdash; optimizes bids based on an optional **[!UICONTROL Target CPA]** (cost per acquisition), which is the 30-day average amount you want to pay for an acquisition (conversion). **Note:** Use this option for campaigns in hybrid portfolios (but not standard portfolios) with any spend strategy except [!UICONTROL Weekly] or [!UICONTROL Google Target CPA].